Bocconi-StatCSPhD-CS1-2023/FastLDA_SparseLDA/README.md

 ```

 All words IDs as well as the size of the vocabulary and the number of running documents are defined.

-A training corpus, to perform LDA, and a testing corpus, to compute Perplexities, are then obtained.
+A training corpus, to perform LDA, and a testing corpus, to compute Perplexities, are also obtained, the ratio between the two is a choice of the implementer.
 ratio = 0.85
 corpus_train = []
 corpus_test = []